bpfman/bpfman/docs/examples/example-bpf-local.md

     2022/12/02 16:38:51 Unloading Program: 0d313a4a-a17c-4c70-81ba-3ecc494b900e
 ```

-#### Preloading BPF Bytecode
+#### Preloading eBPF Bytecode

-Another way to load the BPF bytecode is to pre-load the BPF bytecode and
+Another way to load the eBPF bytecode is to pre-load the eBPF bytecode and
 pass the associated `bpfd` UUID to the userspace program.
-This is similar to how BPF programs will be loaded in Kubernetes, except `kubectl` commands will be
+This is similar to how eBPF programs will be loaded in Kubernetes, except `kubectl` commands will be
 used to create Kubernetes CRD objects instead of using `bpfctl`, but that is covered in the next section.
 The userspace programs will skip the loading portion and use the UUID to find the shared
 map and continue from there.